naninovel/docs/docs/privacy-policy.md

 Naninovel uses the collected data for various purposes:

 * To provide and maintain the Service
-* To notify you about changes to our Service
-* To allow you to participate in interactive features of our Service when you choose to do so
+* To allow you to use interactive features of our Service when you choose to do so
 * To provide customer care and support
 * To provide analysis or valuable information so that we can improve the Service
 * To monitor the usage of the Service